unm-historiography/2016-fall/new-historiography/outlines/mary-Enlightenment-outline.md

 3. Encyclopdia- Explain devalopment and impportace of.

-4. Critisim- the search for the "truth" behind histories.
+4. Critisim- the search for the "truth" behind histories. oops sorry didn't mean to say that word

 5. Is it possible to understand scolorship coming out of the Enlightnment without a discusion of the social contract?
 Should a brief explination of Hobbes and Locke by includeed?